camdram/camdram/README.md

     composer create-project camdram/camdram camdram dev-master --no-interaction --keep-vcs

-After obtaining a copy of the code, change into the newly created 'camdram' directory before proceeding:
+After obtaining a copy of the code, change into the newly created directory and start a local web server:

     cd camdram

-Run `php app/console server:run` to start a web server.
+    php app/console server:run

 You should then be able to visit [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in your web browser to see your personal version of Camdram's homepage.

 ## 3) Run test suite